-The first day of kindergarten is an exciting time as our youngest students begin on their path to learning.
-However, as more research is done on how and when children learn, we are finding that children begin learning well before kindergarten.
+Kindergarten is an exciting time for our youngest students as they begin on their path to learning.
+As more research is done on how and when children learn, we are finding that children begin learning well before kindergarten.
 Because of this, we must provide our children with strong early care and learning opportunities, beginning at birth.

 I am thrilled to bring you this year's Children Entering School Ready to Learn: School Readiness Report.
-We have changed the format slightly from previous years to provide you with an overview of early learning research and how Maryland uses the research to help develop programs for early child care.
-The report also provides a profile of the Maryland Model for School Readiness (MMSR), which is used by every kindergarten teacher to assess how well a child is doing in kindergarten, and whether or not the child is ready to continue on their educational path.
+The report provides you with an overview of early learning research and how Maryland uses the research to help develop programs for early child care.
+The report also provides a profile of the Maryland Model for School Readiness (MMSR), which is used by every kindergarten teacher in the state to assess how well a child is doing in kindergarten, and whether or not the child is ready to continue on their educational path.